 This condition occurs when the cornea becomes unstable following laser eye surgery.
 With Ectasia, the cornea becomes more elastic and forms a bulge.
 The overall effect is a deterioration in vision which will require the patient to wear glasses.

 Leading vision correction clinics such as Advanced Vision Care use highly sophisticated technology capable of corneal mapping, epithelial thickness mapping and biomechanical checks to help circumvent the risk of Ectasia.
-Hence it is very important that your consultation should be with an experience surgeon who can rule out any suspicious conditions where laser surgery is contraindicated.
+Hence it is very important that your consultation should be with an experienced surgeon who can rule out any suspicious conditions where laser surgery is contraindicated.
 This is important to avoid ectasia.

 Moreover, AVC follows established international protocols and techniques and do not do any experimental procedures.
-Unlike other clinics who tend to do only laser for every patient, AVC provides alternative procedures like Implantable Contact Lenses and Lens Replacement for patients unsuitable for laser.
+Unlike other clinics who tend to do the only laser for every patient, AVC provides alternative procedures like Implantable Contact Lenses and Lens Replacement for patients unsuitable for laser.

 6. Flap Irregularities

 Older technologies which employ a bladed microkeratome in the formation of the flap can cause flap complications.
 The most common of these are partial flaps, buttonholes and irregular fragmented flaps.
-Advanced Vision Care were one of the first UK vision correction clinics to adopt Intralase Wavefront laser, meaning blade-free lasers are used to create the flaps with the highest precision, thus avoiding flap irregularities.
+Advanced Vision Care was one of the first UK vision correction clinics to adopt Intralase Wavefront laser, meaning blade-free lasers are used to create the flaps with the highest precision, thus avoiding flap irregularities.